WallarooLabs/wally/book/go/api/api.md

 ### wallaroo.application.TCPSinkConfig

 A `TCPSinkConfig` object specifies the host, port, and decoder to use for the TCP sink connection when creating an application.
 The host and port are both represented by strings.
-This object is provided as an argument to `ToSink`.
+This object is provided as an argument to `ToSink` or as one of many arguments passed to `ToSinks`.

 #### `wallaroo.application.TCPSinkConfig` constructor